Lancaster District Local Plan Evidence & Monitoring Reports

 Strategic Flood Risk Assessment (SFRA)

-This Level 1 SFRA was required to inform the partial review of the Local Plan for Lancaster District, specifically relating to policies which relate to the way in which the Council seeks to address climate change.
+The Level 1 SFRA (in the 'Archived 2021 SFRA' drop down box) was completed to inform the partial review of the Local Plan for Lancaster District, specifically relating to policies which relate to the way in which the Council seeks to address climate change.

 - Strategic Flood Risk Assessment Level 1 Update